musoniusr/DhammaratoDhamma/_posts/2024-10-01-balance-between-seclusion-and-sangha-phra-cathal-10-01-24.md

 **Phra Cathal:** It's over.

 **Dhammarato:** Just sit there and hang out.
-Achan po used to do that to me, by the way.
+Ajahn Poh used to do that to me, by the way.
 You wouldn't believe how many places he's taken me.
 And my only job was to do nothing.
 It's just to be there with the other monks when you're with monks or be with the lay people when you're the lay people and do nothing.
 Just sit quietly.
 Don't want.
 Don't expect.
 Don't want it to be over.
 Find that solitude in your kuti and then go with a chan meti in that solitude.
 This is a very important thing that I'm talking about now.

 **Speaker C:** Yeah, yeah, yeah.